Tetsuya3850/CS-Terminology/README.md

 ## Object Oriented Programming

+### Inheritance
+Pub common code in a class and then tell other more specific classes that the common class is their superclass.
+An inheritance relationship means that the subclass inherits the members of the superclass such as instance variables and methods.
+Avoids duplicating code in subclasses.
+If class B extends class A, class B IS-A class A. When you need to modify a behavior common to a group of classes, just update the superclass and the change is reflected in all subclasses.

+### Encapsulation
+To hide instance variables (make it private) and restrict access only by public getters and setters.
+Getters return instance variables, while setters receive an argument value and use it to set the value of an instance variable.
+By adding check condition to the setter, we could ensure the instance variable stays appropriate.

+### Method Overriding
+Subclass redefined one of its inherited methods when it needs to change or extend the behavior of that method.

 ### Favor Composition Over Inheritance
 Code reuse should be achieved by assembling smaller units of functionality instead of inheriting from classes.
 In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.